brokenhandsio/swift-webauthn-guide/README.md

 }
 ```

 To prevent attackers from reusing the challenge we delete it from the session right away.
-Read more about replay attacks here: https://en.wikipedia.org/wiki/Replay_attack.
+Read more about replay attacks [here](https://en.wikipedia.org/wiki/Replay_attack).
 To verify the login attempt we first decode it from the request body and try to find the corresponding Passkey in our database.
-If we find a Passkey we can verify the login attempt.
+If we find a Passkey we can continue and verify the login attempt.
 Add this below `req.session.data["authChallenge"] = nil`:

 ```swift
 let authenticationCredential = try req.content.decode(AuthenticationCredential.self)